 Students must fulfill all of the state general distribution requirements.
 In addition, students must take the following Educational Studies courses:

 - EDUC 014.
 Pedagogy and Power: Introduction to Education

 - EDUC/PSYC 021.
 Educational Psychology

 - Elementary Certification candidates complete one semester of student teaching, which consists of EDUC 092: Curriculum and Methods (2 credits) and EDUC 093.
 Practice Teaching (2 credits)

 - Eastern University Courses: The Eastern University summer school program consists of two elementary methods courses in Language Arts and Reading.
-The course work (which combines online and in class work) begins in mid-May and ends in early June for a total cost of approximately $3410 (cost as of Spring 2013; students on financial aid can apply for support).
+The course work (which combines online and in-class work) begins in mid-May and ends in early June for a total cost of approximately $3530 (cost as of Spring 2017; students on financial aid can apply for support).
 Students may choose to receive 1 Swarthmore College credit for these courses.

-Students must consult with Swarthmore's chair of the Educational Studies regarding their program of study to ensure that it includes a representative distribution of English, social studies, math, and science coursework for the 4-8 certificate.
+Students must consult with Swarthmore's chair of Educational Studies regarding their program of study to insure that it includes a representative distribution of English, social studies, math, and science coursework for the 4-8 certificate.